Alligatorweed Flea Beetle Agasicles hygrophila Selman and Vogt (Coleoptera: Chrysomelidae: Halticinae)

 Adult females begin to lay eggs about six days after emerging from the pupal stage.
 They deposit their eggs in masses on the undersides of alligatorweed leaves.
 Oviposition continues for about three weeks during which the female produces, on average, 1,127 eggs during her lifetime, which averages 48 days.

 In the southeastern United States, two population peaks (spring and fall) occur in the southern most parts of the insect's range whereas only one generation (fall) occurs in the more northerly areas.
 Because the beetles are poorly adapted to freezing temperatures (lack a winter diapause), they starve during the winter months when alligatorweed populations are frozen down to the waterline.
-They also suffer during periods of high temperature, and their fecundity (egg production) is reduced at temperatures above 26°C.
+The beetlesalso are vulnerable to high temperature; their fecundity (egg production) is reduced at temperatures above 26°C.

 The only known host of Agasicles hygrophila is the alligatorweed, Alternanthera philoxeroides (Mart.)
 Griseb.
 (Amaranthaceae).